MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

 * Limited to 100 search results tables per workspace.
 * Limited to 100 search job executions per day per workspace.

-When you reach the record limit, Azure aborts the job with a status of *partial success*, and the table will contain only records ingested up to that point.
+When you reach the record limit, Azure aborts the job with a status of *partial success*, and the table contains only records ingested up to that point.

 ### KQL query limitations